Early Childhood Services Program

 Early Education classrooms provide extensive play-based programming, enriched with specialized supports embedded through the play, for children with severe special needs, four mornings or afternoons a week within play-based settings.
 Teams work collaboratively to meet the individual needs of each child within an inclusive environment.
 Each classroom includes a mix of children from the community as Play Partners.
 Family oriented program Sessions are provided regularly at the schools, communities or in homes to further support families in meeting their children's needs within the home and community.
 Families can choose from a wide arrange of options every year.

 Community Children play an integral part within the Early Education classroom.
 While enjoying the benefits of play-based programming, Community Children are role models to their peers.
 Community Children must be 3 years of age as of September 1st of the current school year.
 Application forms can be picked up in person, or downloaded below.
+A fee is required to participate as a Play Partner.
 Please drop off all application forms at École Broxton Park School.

 Play Partner Application Form